sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/6_peripheral.md

-The GPIO correspondences of the pins on the LicheePi 4A are:
+The GPIO correspondences of the pins on the LicheePi 4A are(from the perspective of overlooking the front of the BOTTOM plate, TOP is the left side, BOTTOM is the right side):
 ![io_map](./../../../../zh/lichee/th1520/lpi4a/assets/peripheral/io_map.png)

 > Subject to the labeling of the document, the silkscreen labeling of the internal test version may be incorrect